alco/phoenix-docker-example/README.md

   * clone this repo to `docker/webexample`
   * build a docker image named `webexample` using `docker/` as the context

+**Caveat**: there is currently one unresolved problem with getting mix dependecies to build as part of the image build process.
+If you are getting build errors, run `MIX_ENV=prod mix deps.compile` once inside `docker/webexample` on your _host machine_.

 If you are running docker inside a VM, you may need to perform a few additional steps manually.
 One of them is adding a port forwarding rule in the VM settings to map a port from the VM to the host OS.